Equestrian statue of Louis XIV (Bernini)

 The Equestrian Statue of King Louis XIV is a sculpture designed and partially executed by the Italian artist Gian Lorenzo Bernini.
 Bernini first discussed the project while in France in the mid-1660s, but it did not start until later in the decade, when back in Rome.
 It was not completed until 1684 and then shipped to Paris in 1685.
-Louis XIV of France was extremely unhappy with the result and had it placed in a corner of the gardens of Versailles.
+Louis XIV was extremely unhappy with the result and had it placed in a corner of the gardens of Versailles.
 Soon after, the sculpture was modified by François Girardon and altered into an equestrian sculpture of the ancient Roman hero Marcus Curtius.

 History

 Invitation

 For much of the 17th century, Bernini was regarded as the premier artist of the era, serving as the primary source of artistic works commissioned by Pope Urban VIII.
 As a result, Louis XIV invited him to come to France to work in the name of the French monarchy.
 Bernini accepted this invitation, traveling to Paris to construct an equestrian statue and a portrait bust, as well as a new façade of the Louvre Palace.